miac-research/psmd/README.md

 ## Usage

-**For detailed information on usage, including FAQ, please visit [the PSMD Wiki](https://github.com/miac-research/psmd/wiki/).**

 As of version 1.9.0, the preferred way of using PSMD is a [pre-built container image](https://github.com/miac-research/psmd/pkgs/container/psmd), which can be used with Docker, Apptainer, and compatible container platforms.

-The usage is simple:
+The usage is simple.
+For more detailed information on usage, including FAQ, please visit [the PSMD Wiki](https://github.com/miac-research/psmd/wiki/).

 **Using Apptainer:**